MechanicalRabbit/DataKnots.jl/doc/src/primer.md

     =#

 Broadcasting lets a function's arguments control how it is applied.
-This permits bare constants to be used within a query expression without explicit lift, so long as at least one argument is already a query.
+This permits bare constants (such as `1`) to be used within a query expression without explicit lift, so long as at least one argument is already a query.

     unitknot[Lift(1:3) >> (It .+ 1)]
     #=>